-It’s the least wonderful time of the year: Tax season.
+For millions of Americans who took advantage of a delayed deadline, it’s the least wonderful time of the year: Tax season.

-The deadline to file taxes is approaching fast.
-And while there’s not much joy in paying a big tax bill, there’s a way to get something good out of it: Paying with a credit card.
+While there’s not much joy in paying a big tax bill, there’s a way to get something good out of it: Paying with a credit card.

 There’s no one-size-fits-all answer to handling your taxes.
 Data suggests an overwhelming majority of people pay federal income tax bills using cash, and that may be the right choice for many.
 But in the right circumstances, paying with a credit card can be a boon for your stash of points and miles.